jasmingacic/terraform-provider-nks/website/docs/r/nks_istio_mesh.html.markdown

 page_title: "NKS: nks_istio_mesh"
 sidebar_current: "docs-nks-resource-istio-mesh"
 description: |-
-  Installs and manages an istio mesh in an organization
+  Installs and manages an Istio mesh in an organization
 ---

 # nks\_solution

-Installs and manages an istio mesh in an organization in NKS's system
+Installs and manages an Istio mesh in an organization in NKS's system

 ## Example Usage